OopsAllBeary/tiny-robot-mma/README.md

 # installation
 Clone the repo
 npm i
+npm run build
 run your mamp/wamp or any web server you prefer